-Another white nationalist rally planned, this time in Texas with Richard Spenser
+Another white nationalist rally planned, this time in Texas with Richard Spencer

 Unwelcome at school

-A spokeswoman for the school said Texas A&M doesn't support the planned rally or Preston Wiginton, the protest's organizer.
+A spokeswoman for the school said Texas A&M doesn't support the planned rally or Wiginton.

 "His views and those of the group he represents are counter to the core values of Texas A&M," Amy Smith, executive vice president for marketing and communications, told the Battalion.
-"While he has the right of free speech, so too do we have the right to refute those views and get on with the daily business of a world class university."
+"While he has the right of free speech, so, too, do we have the right to refute those views and get on with the daily business of a world class university."

 CNN has contacted the school and is waiting to hear back.

 Spencer spoke at Texas A&M back in December, sparking outrage and protests on campus.
-The school eventually changed its campus speaker policy because of the controversy over Spencer's appearance.
+The school eventually changed its campus speaker policy because of the controversy over his appearance.

-During his December appearance at the school Spencer delivered his message of white supremacy for roughly two hours to a room of 400 people, the vast majority of whom were there in protest.
+During his December appearance, Spencer delivered his message of white supremacy for roughly two hours to a room of 400 people, the vast majority of whom were there in protest.

 "At the end of the day, America belongs to white men," he said at the time.